 These advances, in addition to a wider range of confidence building measures towards food safety, authenticity and transparency, will address consumer expectations and facilitate an expansion of EU- China trade.

-prof. Christopher Elliott,
+prof. Chris Elliott,

 QUB, Belfast, UK

 |Funding:||EU Horizon 2020 Project, Research and Innovation Action (5 mil. €) & Chinese Ministry of Science and Technology (MOST) and Chinese industries (17.41 mil.
 CNY, 2.33 mil. €)|

 |Coordinators:||prof. Christopher Elliott, QUB, Belfast, UK & prof. Yongning Wu, CFSA, Beijing, China|